Screen Takeover

 Through the passing of time, the body transforms into an object up for observation, fluid movement evolves into mechanical repetition, PASHIAS is substituted by his avatar, an android with empty eyes, breaking down, glitching.
 The fingers in motion forcefully shake his gold sequin skin, animating the rest of his body - vessel, in an attempt to bring the android back to life.
 Fingers continue to twist, insisting, twisting the mind, twisting the viewer’s gaze and its forceful effects upon the exhibited body.

-The video artwork is implemented by youth organization YEU - Youth for Exchange & Understanding Cyprus and experiential design studio ABR - Alternative Brains Rule, as part of public intervention project “Art.Act.Disrupt” funded by ACF - Active Citizens Fund.
+The video artwork is presented by youth organization YEU - Youth for Exchange & Understanding Cyprus and experiential design studio ABR - Alternative Brains Rule, as part of public intervention project “Art.Act.Disrupt” supported by ACF - Active Citizens Fund.
 In collaboration with “Smart Nicosia”, the questioning body took over the info-point screens installed all over the center of Nicosia, making use of the city’s pre-existing means of visual communication directed towards its citizens.

 By occupying common space, physically in terms of taking over the public screens, and conceptually in terms of taking over the passerby’s attention and time, PASHIAS intends to create a protesting act that questions perception: How does gender, physical attributes, sexual preferences, skin and race, the way we look, the way we behave and the way we ‘are’ matter to a social ensemble?
 How are we received and perceived?
 How are we affected by the communal gaze?
 How can we twist and change it?